Action For India Annual Forum in Delhi

 It requires no special skill to spend money that someone else invests in you.

 While everyone criticizes the middleman in every sector, very often they also help the reach of the worker.
 So, it would be ideal if we can find ways to work with them, in a win-win situation.

 While our MPs would like to help entrepreneurs, their challenge is that if they recommend anyone.
 They can be blamed for being partial, or even worse making some gains!
 So, they cannot help much, even if they want to!

-Why waste time of those who made the effort to come in time for a session, by waiting for those who did not value time!
-One of the speakers in fact preponed his talk as the scheduled speaker chose to wait for the room to get full.
+Why waste the time of those who made the effort to come in time for a session, by waiting for those who did not value time!
+One of the speakers, in fact, preponed his talk as the scheduled speaker chose to wait for the room to get full.
 And what an engaging session it turned out to be.